 Fig 2: TensorFlow Architecture (Picture Courtesy TensorFlow.org)

 The heavy graph orientation of TensorFlow is one of its greatest strengths.
 However, people find it difficult to code in TF directly.
 To circumvent this low-level functionality, TensorFlow has some libraries and API layers that make it easier for users to work on models.
 The Layers API of TensorFlow allows users to construct the models without having to work on the graphs and operations directly.
 Another is the Estimator and Keras which are used to train and evaluate models.
 The Canned Estimators were included in the 1.3 version of Tensorflow and are basically high-level API that allows users to build on models with minimum coding.
 Unlike other ML frameworks like Theano, Torch, etc, the high-level APIs of TensorFlow allow building deep learning solutions an accessible and easy task for everyone

 One of the other latest developments in TensorFlow is the developer preview of TensorFlow Lite in November 2017.
 These are designed as lighter-weight machine learning models to run quickly on mobile and embedded devices.
-The project is still under active development the scope of how this evolves is something the community will have to experiment and see.
+The project is still under active development the scope of how this evolves is something the community will have to experiment with and see.